seqan/learning-resources/doc/nanocourse/bitvectors.md

 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24
 ```

-If you aren't experienced with C++, you can use the following backbone and fill in the *TODOs*:
+If you are inexperienced with C++, you can use the following backbone and fill in the *TODOs*:

 \hint